 What happens if I book my Travel Insurance and the Foreign and Commonwealth Office advise me not to travel to my Destination?

-The Policy will require you to ensure you're not travelling to areas against the advice of the Foreign and Commonwealth Office (FCO).
+The policy will require you to ensure you're not travelling to areas against the advice of the Foreign and Commonwealth Office (FCO).
 Therefore, check their website for information before booking your trip.
 You should also check this information whilst your travelling if you are going to more than one country.

 How can I avoid Altitude Sickness ?

-It is recommended that the first day that you are at a high altitude, you should keep exersions to a minimum.
+It is recommended that the first day that you are at a high altitude, you should keep excersions to a minimum.
 It is also recommend that you drink up to 3 litres of water a day.

-Trekking Above 6,000 metres
+Trekking above 6,000 metres

 Planning to push yourself above 6,000 metres?
-JS Travel Insurance can cover trekkers to an altitude of up to 8,848 meters, including Everest Summit.
+JS Travel Insurance can cover Trekkers to an altitude of up to 8,848 meters, including Everest Summit.